Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 • Regularly refill your chosen storage containers or bins and discard any additional packaging the products come in immediately after purchasing.

-• Eliminate dead space by using stackable plastic drawers for things like dishwasher pods, sponges, wash rags, or air freshener refills.
-Also, consider adding hooks on the back of cabinet doors to hang items.
+• Eliminate dead space by using hidden kitchen storage ideas like double-drawers or a Lazy Susan, and stackable plastic drawers for things like dishwasher pods, sponges, wash rags, or air freshener refills.
+Use hidden bathroom storage like adding hooks, baskets, or magnetic strips on the back of cabinet doors to hang items.

 How to Declutter the Medicine Cabinet